How to use a rice cooker to cook every type of rice

 Quinoa

-Packed with fiber and low on carbohydrates, quinoa is a favorite of health-conscious foodies.
-It’s gluten-free and mixes well with spices, vegetables and butter—just like rice.
+Packed with fiber and low in carbohydrates, quinoa is a favorite of health-conscious foodies.
+It’s gluten-free and mixes well with spices, butter, and your favorite diced vegetables—just like rice.

 - Ratio: 2 cups water to 1 cup quinoa